lmsqueezy/wedges/CONTRIBUTING.md

 ### Checks and Tests

 - Ensure GitHub Actions pass before submitting your PR.
+Run `pnpm lint` and `pnpm format` before pushing your branch.

-- Add tests for new features or bug fixes.
+- Ideally add tests for new features or bug fixes.

 ### Commits in PRs